fengxinming/vite-plugins/packages/vite-plugin-cp/README.md

 * `enforce` - it may be needed to enforce the order of the plugin or only apply at build time.
 * `globbyOptions` - [globby options](https://github.com/mrmlnc/fast-glob#options-3)
 * `cwd` - Default `process.cwd()`, The current working directory in which to search.
-* `targets` - Array of targets to copy.A target is an object with properties:
+* `targets` - Array of targets to copy.
+A target is an object with properties:
   * src - Path or glob of what to copy.
   * dest - One or more destinations where to copy.
   * rename - Change destination file.